mrbusche/backseatfan.com/_posts/2010-11-16-nfl-power-rankings-week11.md

           </p>

           <p>
-            8. New York Giants (6-3) - I didn't expect that from the Giants&#8230;
+            8. New York Giants (6-3) - I didn't expect that from the Giants?
           </p>

           <p>